Agent

 Arterivirus infections can result in a range of outcomes, from persistent and asymptomatic infections to disease, depending on the virus and the host involved.

-HhAV-1 was recently detected in hedgehogs during a neurological disease outbreak with a high mortality rate that occurred at a wildlife rehabilitation centre in England.
-Both juvenile and adult hedgehogs were affected and showed signs of general ill health, such as inappetence, followed by neurological signs (e.g. tremors, twitching, falling to one side, or seizures) which, in severe cases, progressed to fatal encephalitis.
-HhAV-1 was detected in multiple organs including the brain from three hedgehogs examined from this disease outbreak.
-Since investigations found no evidence of other disease-causing agents and the arterivirus was detected in high concentration (i.e. viral load), it is considered a potential cause of the outbreak.
-However, further research is required to confirm the significance of this arterivirus for hedgehog health.
-Studies are required to investigate the presence of arteriviruses in free-living hedgehogs in Great Britain and whether asymptomatic infection can occur.
+HhAV-1 was recently detected during a neurological disease outbreak in hedgehogs at a wildlife rehabilitation centre in England which had a high mortality rate.
+Both juvenile and adult hedgehogs were affected and showed signs of general ill health, such as inappetence, followed by neurological signs (e.g. tremors, twitching, falling to one side, or seizures), which, in severe cases, progressed to fatal encephalitis.
+HhAV-1 was detected in high concentration (i.e. high viral load) in multiple organs, including the brain, and there was no evidence of other disease-causing agents being involved.
+Investigations using microscopic techniques support HhAV-1 as the probable cause of the observed encephalitis in hedgehogs from this as well as additional neurological disease outbreaks in wildlife hospitals in England.
+HhAV-1 was also found in a small number of free-living hedgehogs, albeit at lower concentrations (i.e. lower viral load), that had died of trauma.
+More research is required to investigate the frequency of occurrence and the distribution of arteriviruses in free-living hedgehogs in Great Britain, to learn about their significance to hedgehog health, and whether asymptomatic infection can occur.

 Disease transmission